 Proverbs 19:16 “He who keeps the commandment keeps his soul, But he who is careless of his ways will die.”

-One of the ways to examine scripture is to look at a particular keyword and then reflect on all the places that word is used in.
-The term ‘soul’ used in Proverbs 19 is the word ‘Nephesh’.
-The term is used for soul but can also refer to living being, life, self, person, desire, passion, appetite, or emotion.
-I don’t know about others but when I see a list like this it can be quite confusing.
+One way to examine scripture is to look at a particular keyword and then reflect on all the places that word is used in.
+The term ‘soul’ used in Proverbs 19 is the word ‘Nephesh’, it can mean living being, life, self, person, desire, passion, appetite, or emotion.
+The meanings are a description of not just a lifeless entity but describes a living being that interacts, displays passion, and reflects desires.

 The first use of this word is in Genesis 1:20 “Then God said, “Let the waters abound with an abundance of living creatures(Nephesh), and let birds fly above the earth across the face of the firmament of the heavens.”
-This term is a reference for a living creature, whether it is birds or any other animal, when we consider the whole of the creature we consider the nephesh of that animal.
+This term is a reference for a living creature, whether it is birds or any other animal, when we consider (the entirety of) the creature we consider the nephesh of that animal.

 Later in Genesis 1 we see God’s reference to all creatures: vs. 30 “And to every beast of the earth, and to every fowl of the air, and to every thing that creepeth upon the earth, wherein there is life(Nephesh), I have given every green herb for meat: and it was so.”